CA-ma/address_book_challenge/README.md

 **Application view with contact form**<br>
 ![contact added](/src/img/contact_form.png)

 The source code is contained in [`app.js`](/src/app.js).
 It contains brief comments that name key methods which enable the functionality of the app.
+Notably,

 ---